yininghe/yininghe.github.io/index.md

 ### Research Projects

-**Project 1**
+**Project 1: Na-Ion Battery (NIB) Project**
-<p style="text-align: justify"> Used machine-learning (ML) based interatomic potentials (IPs) to investigate the Na ion diffusion behavior and dynamics inside the electrode materials (Sodium Nickle titanates, Nax[NiTi]O2) of the Sodium-ion battery (SIB).
+<p style="text-align: justify"> Employed machine-learning (ML) based interatomic potentials (IPs) to investigate the Na ion diffusion behavior and dynamics inside the electrode materials (Sodium Nickle titanates, Nax[NiTi]O2) of the Sodium-ion battery (SIB).
 As compared to the traditional IPs, this new machine-learning based IP is more accurate and run much faster, meaning a much reduced computation cost.
 With this machine-learning based IP, we demonstrated the diffusion mechanisms of Na ions, which povides insights for future SIB electrode design. (<a href="https://doi.org/10.1016/j.ssi.2023.116298">Link to the paper</a>). </p>

 <p style="text-align: justify"> </p>

-**Project 2**
-<p style="text-align: justify"> Currently working on using interatomic potentials (IPs) to investigate the Hydrogen molecule and ions diffusion inside ionic liquids, which could be used for H2 detection. </p>
+**Project 2: H2 Sensor Project**
+<p style="text-align: justify"> Developed a model to simulate the electrochemical interface between the Pt electrode and ionic liquid electrolyte in a hydrogen sensor, focusing on the Electrical Double Layer (EDL) structure at the solid-liquid interface. </p>

+<p style="text-align: justify"> </p>

+<p style="text-align: justify"> Investigated the dynamics of H2 molecules in ionic liquids to improve sensor’s sensitivity, contributing to safer hydrogen production, storage, transportation, and utilization across H2-based applications. </p>

 <p style="text-align: justify"> </p>